Passover – Abib 14 is a Festival Day!

 The Abib and Barley Error – Part 1

-barleyAs springtime approaches that same old controversy rears its ugly head once again among the many followers of Yahweh concerning the beginning of the New Year.
+When springtime approaches, an old controversy resurfaces among the many followers of Yahweh regarding the beginning of the New Year.

 What is the definition of a scriptural New Moon?

-Is a visible crescent of the moon required to begin the month?
+Is the sighting of a visible moon crescent required to begin the month?

-From what location does one need to determine the New Moon?
+From what location should one determine the New Moon?

-Does one use the spring equinox to determine the month of Abib?
+Should the spring equinox be used to determine the month of Abib?

-Does one only use the “green ears of barley” formula for the month of Abib?
+Is the formula based solely on the “green ears of barley” sufficient for the month of Abib?

-Can one use only calculations for the New Moons?
+Can calculations be used exclusively to determine the New Moons?

-Does one use both the spring equinox and barley for the month of Abib?
+Should both the spring equinox and the barley condition be considered for the month of Abib?

-What group today has Yahweh’s truth and authority to proclaim and sanctify the true New Year?
+Which group today possesses Yahweh’s truth and authority to proclaim and sanctify the true New Year?

-Can we rely on the current Jewish Calendar for the correct dates?
+Can we rely on the current Jewish Calendar for accurate dates?

-In this particular discussion, we will address the validity of the so-called requirement of “green ears of barley” to determine the month of Abib and the beginning of Yahweh’s New Year.
+In this discussion, we will address the validity of the “green ears of barley” requirement for determining the month of Abib and the beginning of Yahweh’s New Year.

 Continue reading “The Abib and Barley Error – Part 1”

-It is abundantly clear that an overwhelming amount of evidence supports the 7-day observance of Passover and Unleavened Bread being Abib 14-20.
-Also, it can be demonstrated that this was the practice of Yahushua the messiah, and the early assemblies who later were referred to as Quartodecimans.
-(System A)
+An overwhelming amount of evidence supports the observance of Passover and Unleavened Bread for seven days, specifically from Abib 14 to Abib 20.
+This study will demonstrate that this was the practice of Yahushua the Messiah and the early assemblies later referred to as the Quartodecimans (System A)

-Nevertheless, many would stubbornly disagree with this conclusion in the face of the facts and continue with a modified form of the Pharisaic/Hasidic practice (System B).
-This newer modified form would have an 8-day observance of eating unleavened bread from Abib 14-21 (System G).
+However, many individuals stubbornly disagree with this conclusion despite the evidence and continue to follow a modified version of the Pharisaic/Hasidic practice (System B).
+This newer practice incorporates an eight-day observance of eating unleavened bread, extending from Abib 14 to Abib 21 (System G).

 31. Passover – Exodus Interrogated II